- What's the difference between 'Publishing' and 'Data sharing'?

 - Can we publish mapping internally?

-Nonetheless, you need to apply the same considerations as though you were publishing this information externally.
+Nonetheless, you need to apply the same principles and considerations as though you were publishing this information externally.

 - Does the Member Licence always apply to our publications?